dekimir/RamFuzz/sci/ramfuzz.md

 - All values are converted to a single type, so they can be packed into a NumPy array.
 The type is `np.float64`, to ensure the maximum possible range for receiving logged values.
 Location indices are of type `np.uint64` for the same reasons.

+### Training

+The network model is adapted from a public Keras [implementation](https://github.com/alexander-rakhlin/CNN-for-Sentence-Classification-in-Keras) of Kim's convolutional network for sentence classification [1] -- the idea is that a RamFuzz log is analogous to a sentence describing the test run in a very particular language.
+This idea seems to have merit, as the model in question performs much better than other models we tried.
+The model's output is a single number, indicating the confidence that the input comes from a successful test run.

 Because the ranges of generated values can be extremely wide, the original model's training was not effective: its weights would reach extreme values or NaNs, resulting in low accuracy.
 We introduced a batch-normalization layer to reduce the values before any further processing.
 We also had to significantly lower the batch size to avoid NaNs in batch-normalizer's mean calculation.
 The resulting model is also [available on GitHub](https://github.com/dekimir/RamFuzz/blob/master/ai/sample-model1.py).

-After these preparations, we were able to train the model to predict whether a test was successful or not from the contents of its log.
-The training achieved over 99% prediction accuracy within five epochs.
+With the above adaptations, the training achieved over 99% prediction accuracy within five epochs.
 These results were consistent across multiple runs on both Linux and Mac OS.
 In one Linux run, the training actually achieved 100% accuracy.

+### Validation

+After training the model, we validated it against a separate set of test runs.
+In various experiments, we performed between 2,000 and 4,500 additional test runs and checked the model's prediction for those logs.
+Any previously unseen program locations in the new logs were simply skipped, ignoring the corresponding values.
+In all cases, the prediction accuracy was over 90%.

 ## Conclusions